4 Back-to-School Posture Tips: Keep Your Kids Pain-Free This School Year

-As the school year begins, students are gearing up for long hours of sitting in classrooms, carrying heavy backpacks, and spending extended periods hunched over desks or screens.
+With a new school year beginning, students are gearing up for long hours of sitting in classrooms, carrying heavy backpacks, and spending extended periods hunched over desks or screens.
 While education is the priority, maintaining good posture should also be a top concern for both students and parents.
 Poor posture can lead to various health issues, including back and neck pain, headaches, and even long-term spinal problems.
-At Watkins Family Chiropractic, we want to help your children start the school year on the right foot with some essential posture tips.
+At Watkins Family Chiropractic, we know the toll that bad posture and heavy backpacks can take, even on children.

 Choose the Right Backpack